Category: Logging

 Count the logging messages

-The log-adjacency-changes OSPF configuration command got improved (IOS documentation claims it's happened in release 12.1) with the detail command that logs every step of OSPF adjacency establishment (sample printout below).
-Great troubleshooting tool :)
+The log-adjacency-changes OSPF configuration command was improved with the detail command that logs every step of OSPF adjacency establishment (sample printout below), making it a great troubleshooting tool.

 %OSPF-5-ADJCHG: Process 1, Nbr 172.16.0.21 on Serial0/0/0.100 from DOWN to INIT, Received Hello